FAFSA (Free Application for Federal Student Aid)

 What is FAFSA on the web?

-Free Application for Federal Student Aid (FAFSA) on the web in an internet-based version of the paper FAFSA form that the federal government uses to determine eligibility for aid, which includes grants, scholarships, work-study and loans.
+The Free Application for Federal Student Aid (FAFSA) is done online.
+The federal government uses FAFSA to determine eligibility for aid, which includes grants, scholarships, work-study and loans.
 The form collects financial aid and demographic data.

-Filling out the FAFSA should be FREE… do not pay for filing out any FAFSA info ever!
-When you go to the FAFSA website, be sure it is the FAFSA.ED.GOV WEBSITE.
+Filling out the FAFSA is FREE… do not pay for filing out any FAFSA info ever!
+When you go to the FAFSA website, be sure it is the STUDENTAID.GOV WEBSITE.
 BEWARE: There is a private FAFSA website that charges money!!

 How do I fill it out?